precisely/gene-panel-curation/genes/TRPM3.md

 # Moderate Risk

 Natural killer cells (NKC) are a type of white blood cells found in the blood, bone marrow, spleen, and lymph nodes.
 They kill viral infected cells and tumorous cells.
 Many patients with ME/CFS have NK cells with lower functional ability to fight infections, where [the level of impairment of NKC function is associated with illness severity](https://www.cdc.gov/me-cfs/about/possible-causes.html).
 Compared with the general population, CFS patients have half the cellular efficiency with a [17% cellular death rate](https://www.ncbi.nlm.nih.gov/pubmed/27099524).
+In CFS patients, TRPM3 variants cause [incorrect cell surface expression in NKC, as well as decreased intracellular calcium](https://www.ncbi.nlm.nih.gov/pubmed/27245705).

 The following variants decrease gene expression in both the DNA and RNA, causing significant reduction in NKC activity.